ZapAddOns/ZapMVImager/README.md

 Tool to extract MV imager data from log files and show them on a chart or export them to different types of files.

+## Installation
+To get the EXE files for the app, you have to compile them.
+For this you need the .Net SDK 6 or 7 and the .Net Framework 4.7.2.
+You get both in the internet.
+Search with Google for them.
+They are free.
+Download first the .Net 6/7 SDK and install it.
+Then download the .Net Framework 4.7.2.
+Install it too.
+Test it by opening a Powershell and run "dotnet build".
+You should see the version of the installed .Net SDK.

+On this webpage go in the right upper part.
+There is a green button "<> Code".
+Open it and select "Download ZIP".
+You will download the source code as a Zip file.
+Open it and copy the content at a place you remember.

+Open a Powershell, go to the folder where you stored the content of the Zip file and call the command "dotnet build".
+The compiler takes some time.
+When it is ready, you can go to the folder "bin\Debug\net472".
+There you will find the app "ZapMVImager.exe".
+Start it.

 ## How to use

 ### Add logs